MicrosoftDocs/defender-docs/defender-xdr/create-custom-rbac-roles.md

     If a user selects all read-only permissions for a single data source, for example, Microsoft Defender for Endpoint, they will not be able to read alerts for Microsoft Defender for Office 365 or Microsoft Defender for Identity.

     > [!NOTE]
-    > By selecting **Choose all data sources** all supported data sources within Microsoft Defender XDR Unified RBAC and any future data sources that are added will be automatically assigned to this assignment.
+    > By selecting **Choose all data sources** all supported data sources within Microsoft Defender XDR Unified RBAC and any future data sources that are added are automatically assigned to this assignment.

 11. In **Assigned users and groups** choose the Microsoft Entra security groups or individual users to assign the role to, and select **Add**.